geocomPP/sdv/chapter.md

 grid.arrange(YlGn, PuBu, ncol = 2)
 ~~~~

-If you are not happy with the automatic methods of specifying breaks it
+If you are not happy with the automatic methods for specifying breaks it
 can also be done manually:

 ~~~~ {.r}